-The Department of Mines and Petroleum (DMP) aims to ensure our recruitment practices and processes are professional, fair, simple and timely.
+The Department of Mines, Industry Regulation and Safety (DMIRS) aims to ensure our recruitment practices and processes are professional, fair, simple and timely.

 The notes below are provided to assist you in preparing your application, which will help our selection panels assess your application.
 To apply for a position, you need to complete the online application form, provide a detailed curriculum vitae (CV) including the names and contact details of two referees, and include a brief covering letter (maximum two pages).